Amish Furniture – Idaho (2 Stores)

 In recent years, Amish have expanded from their traditional heartland in states like PA, OH, and IN, moving to northern and western states, often in search of cheap farmland.
 Numbers of the new migrants have also set up businesses, including furniture shops (see Amish communities in Colorado and Montana).

 As recently as the mid-2000s, a small Amish group was found near the town of Bonners Ferry in Boundary County, ID (see David Luthy’s Why Amish Settlements Fail: Extinct Settlements 1961-2007).
-Today the nearest Amish settlements to Idaho can be found at communities in western Montana.
+Today there is a single Amish community in the state, near the town of Salmon in Lemhi County.
+Other (relatively close) Amish settlements can be found at communities in western Montana.

 Perhaps in the future Idahoans will be able to visit Amish furniture craftsmen in-state, but for the time being, Gem State residents can visit Amish furniture retailers either within Idaho or in neighboring states (or shop from the comfort of home via an online Amish furniture dealer).